 Our research addresses the following issues that are critical to your success:

 - How can my organization effectively engage consumers, clinicians, and other stakeholders by using connected health technologies?
 What is involved in rolling out a comprehensive end-to-end connected health solution?
 What decisions do we need to make along the way?

-- Which connected health technologies are consumers willing to use, and how much are they willing to pay out-of-pocket?
+- Which connected health technologies are consumers willing to use, and how much are consumers willing to pay out of pocket?

 - What has been the experience of other healthcare organizations to date?
 What are their lessons learned and best practices?
 Is there a demonstrable ROI for connected health initiatives?